- Cliff is a period during which employees do not acquire irrevocable rights to shares or options.

 Advantages and challenges

-2. Loss of motivation: employees may feel demotivated if they have to wait a long time for their shareholding.
+2. Loss of motivation: Employees could feel demotivated if they have to wait a long time to participate.

-3. Talent acquisition: potential employees may be put off by a long cliff period.
+3. Talent acquisition: Potential employees could be put off by a long cliff period.

 Design and best practices

-When drafting cliff agreements, companies should consider the following aspects: 1. reasonable duration: In Germany, a cliff period of one year is common and is generally considered reasonable.
+1. Appropriate duration: In Germany, a cliff period of one year is common and is generally considered appropriate.

 4. Legal review: A careful legal review of the agreement is essential to avoid conflicts with employment law.